cdriehuys/axum-jwks/README.md

-# auth0-axum
+# axum-jwks

-An unofficial repository for verifying Auth0 JWTs in Axum.
+Use a JSON Web Key Set (JWKS) to verify JWTs in Axum.